VenkateshDommata/Dommata-b00116626-spring-2025/README.md

 • More than 41,790 images in total
 • File size : 2.32 Go

-This week, I worked on building a **drowsiness detection model** using deep learning.
+I worked on building a **drowsiness detection model** using deep learning.
 The key steps I completed are:

 1. **Dataset Processing:**
    - Loaded images of open and closed eyes from the dataset.